Klinefelter syndrome: Cause

 Klinefelter syndrome is not an inherited condition.
-The extra X chromosome comes from the mother in approximately 50% of the cases.
+The extra X chromosome comes from the mother in approximately 50% of the cases and from the father in the other 50%.
 Maternal age is the only known risk factor.
 Women at 40 years have a four-times-higher risk of a child with Klinefelter syndrome than women aged 24 years.

 The extra chromosome is retained because of a nondisjunction event during paternal meiosis I, maternal meiosis I, or maternal meiosis II, also known as gametogenesis.
 The relevant nondisjunction in meiosis I occurs when homologous chromosomes, in this case the X and Y or two X sex chromosomes, fail to separate, producing a sperm with an X and a Y chromosome or an egg with two X chromosomes.
 Fertilizing a normal (X) egg with this sperm produces an XXY or Klinefelter offspring.
 Fertilizing a double X egg with a normal sperm also produces an XXY or Klinefelter offspring.

 Another mechanism for retaining the extra chromosome is through a nondisjunction event during meiosis II in the egg.
 Nondisjunction occurs when sister chromatids on the sex chromosome, in this case an X and an X, fail to separate.
 An XX egg is produced, which when fertilized with a Y sperm, yields an XXY offspring.
 This XXY chromosome arrangement is one of the most common genetic variations from the XY karyotype, occurring in approximately one in 500 live male births.

 In mammals with more than one X chromosome, the genes on all but one X chromosome are not expressed; this is known as X inactivation.
 This happens in XXY males, as well as normal XX females.
 However, in XXY males, a few genes located in the pseudoautosomal regions of their X chromosomes have corresponding genes on their Y chromosome and are capable of being expressed.